KONG Classic Dog Toy (Large)

 Size Appropriateness

-The Newfoundland at 100-150 lbs needs products specifically sized for their giant frame.
-We only recommend products available in the correct size range.
+The Newfoundland at 100-150 lbs needs products sized for their giant frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Variety

-We evaluate this factor specifically for Newfoundland dogs, considering their giant size, moderate energy level, and long thick double coat.
+I evaluate this factor specifically for Newfoundland dogs, accounting for their giant size, moderate energy level, and long thick double coat.

 Account for shedding.

-The Newfoundland's long thick double coat sheds seasonally (and often year-round).
-Any dog toy that touches their body will collect fur.
-Choose products with removable, washable components and keep a lint roller nearby.
+The Newfoundland's long thick double coat sheds seasonally (and usually year-round -- Maple's fur is on everything I own).
+Any dog toy touching their body will collect fur.
+Choose products with removable, washable components.

 Order online.

 Most pet stores carry limited giant-breed inventory.
-You will have better selection and pricing shopping online, and you can verify sizing from reviews by other Newfoundland owners before buying.
+You'll get better selection and pricing online, and you can check reviews from other Newfoundland owners before committing.

 Read reviews from other Newfoundland owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Newfoundland owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Newfoundland" within the review section.
+Filter Amazon reviews by searching "Newfoundland" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations